manuelernestog/astropod/README.md

-# astropod
+# Astropod
-Host your podcast for free.
+Host your podcast for free on github pages.